 Frequently Asked QuestionsWhat is the mortgage product and how does it work?

-We wouldn't normally recommend interest-only loans for most families.
-But in this case it works.
-Because the homes being auctioned are in need of repair, a family may not be able to move in right away.
+The interest only loans are for homes that are being purchased and renovated.
+We wouldn't normally recommend interest only loans for most families, but in this case it works.
+Because the homes are in need of repair, a family may not be able to move in right away.
 By paying interest only for the months the home is undergoing repair, a family can avoid paying for two homes at once.Where do I start?
 How do I apply?

-The Home Restoration Program is a non-traditional mortgage and it is critical that homebuyers understand the product they are getting.
+The Home Restoration and Acquisition Program is a non-traditional mortgage and it is critical that homebuyers understand the product they are getting.
 Housing counseling is an important resource to ensure the borrower is well prepared to take on the risks and rewards of homeownership.
-Research shows that families that receive housing counseling are less likely to default on their mortgage in the future.What neighborhoods qualify for the Program?
+Research shows that families that receive housing counseling are more likely to understand their mortgage responsibilities.If I want to buy a house that is not an auction home, can I apply for the program?

 JPMorgan Chase Foundation made a charitable contribution to all of the nonprofit partners involved, including Liberty Bank, Detroit Land Bank Authority, Central Detroit Christian, Southwest Economic Solutions, and U-SNAP-BAC.
 JPMorgan Chase Foundation is working in close collaboration with the partners to ensure the program's success.